Offshore Betting Operator Bodog Rebrands as Ozoon in Canada

 Key Takeaways

-• Bodog has been a staple in the offshore online gambling business since the early 2000s.
+• Bodog had been a staple in the offshore online gambling business since the early 2000s.

 • Ignition Poker will reportedly assume Bodog Poker's Latin American players and their accounts.

-“While we are thankful for such a positive partnership for so many years, this presents us with an opportunity for us to relaunch under a different brand name,” Bodog told its users.
+“While we are thankful for such a positive partnership for so many years, this presents us with an opportunity for us to relaunch under a different brand name,” Bodog told its users Monday without revealing the new name.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google

-Bodog Poker operates under that brand name in Canada, Argentina, Bolivia, Brazil, Chile, Ecuador, Guatemala, Honduras, Mexico, Nicaragua, Peru, Paraguay, El Salvador, and Venezuela.
-Accounts and funds for Bodog Poker's Latin American arm will be transitioned to Ignition Poker this week, Tribuna reports.
+Bodog Poker had operated under that brand name in Canada, Argentina, Bolivia, Brazil, Chile, Ecuador, Guatemala, Honduras, Mexico, Nicaragua, Peru, Paraguay, El Salvador, and Venezuela.
+Accounts and funds for Bodog Poker's Latin American arm will be transitioned to Ignition Poker this week, Tribuna reported Monday.

 The same depositing and withdrawal methods and bonuses will carry over.
 Customers will need to download the Ignition Poker software to access their old Bodog accounts, and exclusive rebranding offers will be available.